square/square-connect-go-sdk/swagger/docs/OrdersApi.md

 > BatchRetrieveOrdersResponse BatchRetrieveOrders(ctx, body)
 BatchRetrieveOrders

-Retrieves a set of [Order](#type-order)s by their IDs.
-If a given Order ID does not exist, the ID is ignored instead of generating an error.
+Retrieves a set of [orders](entity:Order) by their IDs.
+If a given order ID does not exist, the ID is ignored instead of generating an error.

 ### Required Parameters